 - Practice – Students will apply previous knowledge through interactive lessons on reading and writing numbers, expanded form, roman numerals, rounding off, exponents, greatest common factor, prime factorization, algebraic properties, mental computation, estimation, complex division, comparing fractions, performing operations with mixed numbers and fractions, decimals and the number line, percents, a basic review of geometry, ratios and proportions, measurement, and problem solving.
 This chapter consists of a comprehensive cumulative review of the course.

-The fifth grade science curriculum contains numerous lessons, quizzes and chapter tests, all organized into a variety of chapters.
-Most members use it as a 5th grade science tutorial, for fifth grade science practice or as a supplement to their homeschooling approach.
+The fifth grade science curriculum contains a number of lessons, worksheets and quizzes, organized into an assortment of chapters.
+Members use the science curriculum as a 5th grade science tutorial, for extra practice, or summer enrichment.

 - Scientific Investigation – Students will learn the process of completing scientific investigations.
 Lessons reinforce the steps in the scientific method through assignments on research, investigation, conducting experiments, collecting data, recording observations, using control groups, and creating time lines.

 - Changes in Matter – Teaches the relating of matter changes to atoms and molecules.
 Students identify the components of atoms, the construction of matter, and the organization of elements.
 The Periodic Table is presented and explained in detail.

 - Electricity and Matter – Lessons include in-depth study into characteristics, measurement, resistance, and safety issues of electricity.
 Students will also learn about the various electrical inventors.

 - Light – Teaches the basic characteristics of light through examining characteristics, measurement, reflections, refractions, optics, and magnifiers of light.
 Students are asked to experiment with the reflection and refraction of light.